0xNB/revblog/_posts/2022-07-12-x86-API-Hooking.md

 ## External Detouring / Hooking

-Another way of hooking is to inject the own code into memory of another process by writing to process memory with `WriteProcessMemory`.
-This however is more complicated than injecting a own `dll` into the process since you need to directly process shellcode from memory.
+Another way of hooking is to inject own code into memory of another process by writing to process memory with `WriteProcessMemory`.
+However this is slightly more complicated than injecting your `dll` into the process.
+The written memory needs to be shellcode instead of compiling your code to a native `.dll`.

+## On Stolen Bytes

+When hooking into functions its important to execute the overwritten instructions after the hook in order to keep the state of the program.

+## Code Caves

+In order to be less noisy when using a detour injected code can be placed in regions of executable memory that have already been allocated but are not used by the process.
+Protection can be modified with `VirtualProtect` or `VirtualProtectEx`

+## Background Information on Linux function hooking

+Hooking API-Calls on Linux is significantly easier than hooking API-Calls on Windows.
+For Linux you can overwrite loaded shared objects by specifying the `LD_PRELOAD` with your own `.so` files.

 # Technical Implementation